corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Lowcomm.md

 The LCP Context handles the initialization of the network resources based on the configuration provided by the user.
-For example, it queries available devices (TCP, OFI, Portals), it instanciates and initializes resources,...
+For example, it queries available devices (TCP, OFI, Portals), it instantiates and initializes resources,...
 It centralizes all structures related to communication.

 Context initialization has 7 steps: